mesosphere/dcos-kafka-service/README.md

 ``` bash
 $ dcos package uninstall --app-id=kafka0 kafka
 ```

-**TODO** are extra steps needed for dropping any persistent volumes?

 **TODO** is the instance cleared from zookeeper? if not, what extra steps are needed to do that?